 Legal protection insurance: Legal disputes with employees, landlords, suppliers or customers present an incalculable commercial risk, particularly for new companies.
 The right insurance makes these costs affordable and protects against unforeseen legal disputes.

 We are your ideal partner in this adventure.
-We analyze the potential risks and bring all the necessary policies together into a customized package offering excellent value.
+We analyze the potential risks and bring all the necessary policies together in a customized package offering excellent value.
 In addition, we will contribute CHF 500 towards the start-up costs of entrepreneurs who take out our Start-up Package.

 Decisiveness and initiative are classic traits of self-employed people.
-Anyone starting their own business must not only actively seek orders but also ensure their own financial security, since illness or accident could have unpleasant consequences.
+Anyone starting their own business must not only actively seek orders but also ensure their own financial security, since an illness or accident could have unpleasant consequences.
 Furthermore, for the self-employed there is often no clear boundary between work and private life as regards when and where you work, your activities and contacts.
 Protecting yourself against risks and providing for your old age should therefore always take both your personal circumstances and your working life into account.

 Pillar 2/Occupational benefits: Occupational pension insurance under the OPA/BVG is not obligatory for self-employed persons.
 However, they may voluntarily join the occupational benefits institution for their profession or the Substitute Occupational Benefit Institution in order to save capital and insure against the risks of old age, disability and death.

-Pillar 3/Private pension: Pillar 3a provides a tax-efficient means of saving for retirement and is particularly useful for the self-employed.
+Pillar 3/ Private pension: Pillar 3a provides a tax-efficient means of saving for retirement and is particularly useful for the self-employed.
 You can pay up to 20% of your income into this type of pension solution while also insuring yourself and your family against the risks of occupational disability and death.
 A Pillar 3b solution enables you to save flexibly and without commitment.

 Accident insurance: Compulsory insurance under the AIA/UVG applies only to the non-self-employed.
 The self-employed can cover the cost of an accident either by taking out a voluntary policy under the AIA/UVG or by including the risk of accident in their private health insurance.